Restorative Just and Learning Culture Clinicians

 Unlike traditional models that often focus on what went wrong leading to feelings of blame, Restorative Just and Learning Culture encourages exploring the needs of those affected by incidents and fostering an environment of healing, learning, and improvement.

-What resources does the Restore Network offer?
+What resources does SafeSide Restore offer/

-Once accepted, leaders join monthly meetings with others in the Restore Network who are at various stages of leading change in their organizations.
+Once accepted, leaders join monthly meetings with others in SafeSide Restore who are at various stages of leading change in their organizations.
 Each member also receives access to resources to learn and then educate and advocate for change within their organizations towards a more Restorative and Just Learning Culture.
 This curated and growing library of resources for you to choose from and customize includes an educational video library, PowerPoint slides and talking notes for presentations, introductory eLearning modules to educate your teams and other resources.

 Restore Network: How does SafeSide include voices of lived experience?